strimzi/proposals/050-Kafka-Node-Pools.md

 ### Matching the node pools to the Kafka cluster

 A particular `KafkaNodePool` resource can belong only to a single Kafka cluster.
-The node pools will use the same mechanism to define to which cluster they belong as we use today for `KafkaConnector`, `KafkaTopic` or `KafkaUSer` resources.
+The node pools will use the same mechanism to define to which cluster they belong as we use today for `KafkaConnector`, `KafkaTopic` or `KafkaUser` resources.
 `strimzi.io/cluster` label will be set on the `KafkaNodePool` and its value will be the name of the `Kafka` custom resource to which it belongs.
 For example, the label `strimzi.io/cluster: my-cluster` will mean that this node pool belongs to a Kafka cluster named `my-cluster`.
 The `Kafka` and `KafkaNodePool` resources always have to be in the same namespace.